 It’s an unfortunate fact of life that an empty property can sometimes be something of a magnet for trouble.

-That's why it is always sensible to have unoccupied house insurance in place once your property passes the maximum number of unoccupied cover days permitted by your standard policy.
+That’s why it is always sensible to have empty house insurance in place once your property passes the maximum number of unoccupied cover days permitted by your standard policy.

 However, problems are always better avoided than dealt with.
 So, we at UKinsuranceNET would like to offer you some top tips relating to keeping your property safe:

 - disguise the fact that it is empty.
 This is typically fairly easy and involves things such as making sure there are no visible accumulations of post, keeping all external areas and gardens tidy and perhaps putting some lights on timer switches;